 - 1/2 teaspoon ground cinnamon

-- 1. Preheat the oven to 350 degrees.
-Line a cupcake tin with paper liners and set aside.
+- Preheat the oven to 350 degrees.
+Line a cupcake tin with paper liners and set aside for later.

-- 4. Add the molasses and stir until just combined.
+- Add the molasses into the bowl and stir until just combined.
 Stir in the egg and vanilla extract and mix an additional 1 minute.

-- 7. Bake 18 to 20 minutes, or until a toothpick comes out clean.
+- Bake 15 to 18 minutes, or until a toothpick comes out clean.

-- 1. Combine the cream cheese and the butter in a mixing bowl.
-Whip until fully combined, about 3 minutes.
+- Whip until fully combined, about 3 minutes.

-- 2. Slowly stir in the powdered sugar.
-Once combined, add the vanilla and cinnamon.
+- Scrape the sides of the bowl.
+Slowly stir in the powdered sugar with the vanilla and cinnamon.

-- 3. Whip on medium speed for 5 minutes.
+- Turn the mixer on medium speed and mix for 5 minutes.